olyrhc/flstudio-volume-converter/README.md

 |add_db|float, decibel|float|Takes a given float value and adds or subtracts the given amount of decibels from it.
 A positive decibel value will be added, a negative value will be subtracted.
 The result will be within a 0.1 dB margin of error.|

 ### Examples:
+(_requires that the mixer module from FL Studios MIDI scripting API has been imported._)

 ---
 ### db_to_fl